Water

 are water related

 A source of life, development, economy and education, water is unfortunately all too often a cause of poverty, disease and death.
-2.6 million people, including 361,000 children under the age of five, die each year of diseases relating to water and an unsanitary environment.
-That’s 5 deaths every minute.
+In 2019, 395,000 children under the age of five died as a result of diseases linked to unsafe water and the environment³.

 OUR FIGHT: DRINKING WATER FOR EVERYONE